Michigan Youth Institute

 FURTHER OPPORTUNITIES FOR MICHIGAN YOUTH INSTITUTE PARTICIPANTS

 The Global Youth Institute: Up to two student delegates will be selected to represent Michigan at the Global Youth Institute held in Des Moines, Iowa, October 15-17, 2015.
-There, they will join over 250 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize's annual international symposium.
+There, they will join over 300 other outstanding high school students and teacher/mentors from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize's annual international symposium.

 By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Fellowship.